 What is snoring?

-Snoring is caused by turbulent airflow vibrating the tissues of the palate (roof of the mouth).
+Snoring occurs when air can’t move freely through the passageway at the back of the nose and mouth.
+Most often, snoring comes from the roof of the mouth because the soft palate and uvula are too long and is caused by turbulent airflow vibrating the tissues of the palate.
 Snoring is a common condition that can affect anyone, although it occurs more frequently in men, people who are overweight, with age, and when drinking alcohol and can worsen with poor sleep posture.
 Snoring has a tendency to worsen with age.
 Occasional snoring is usually not very serious and is mostly a nuisance for your bed partner.
-However, if you are a habitual snorer, you not only disrupt the sleep patterns of those close to you, but you also impair your own sleep quality.
-Medical assistance is often needed for habitual snorers (and their loved ones) to get a good night’s sleep.
+However, loud snoring and if you are a habitual snorer, you not only disrupt the sleep patterns of those close to you, but you also impair your own sleep quality.
+Medical assistance is often needed for habitual snorers (and their loved ones) to get a good night’s sleep

 Habitual snorers can be at risk for serious health problems, including obstructive sleep apnea.
-Sleep apnea creates several problems, including:
+Untreated sleep apnea creates several problems, including:

 - Long interruptions of breathing (more than 10 seconds) during sleep caused by partial or total obstruction or blockage of the airway.